pfcao/abookmark/README.md

 ### inbox folder node

-Newly created bookmarks will be put into the subfolders of inbox folder.
+Newly created bookmarks will be put into inbox folder.
 If there is no inbox folder appoited, home folder will be used as inbox.

 ### top folder